docyes/backbonebase/README.md

-# BaseView
+# BackboneBase
 *"All your base are belong to us"*

-A base Backbone.View Class providing flexible convenience idioms.
+A non-framework orientated complimentary set of Backbone extensions providing flexible convenience idioms and utilities.

+## BackboneBase.View
+An extenstion of Backbone.View.
 Features for templating (compiling, caching, etc.), introspection, hieararchical views and consistent class name derivation.

 ##### constructor / initialize `new View([options])`
 There are several special options that, if passed, will be attached directly to the view: `mid` and `template`.
 If the view defines an initialize function, it will be called when the view is first created.

 All views have a DOM element `view.el` with additional meta-data set by the constructor; `data-cid`,`data-mid` and `class`.